 The survey was developed in partnership with Steve Smutko at the University of Wyoming Ruckelshaus Institute of Environment and Natural Resources, which works with stakeholders to develop shared solutions.

 A new pledge agreement is also now available at PilotHill.org, allowing people to pledge monetary gifts to be paid in full no later than 30 days after the closing date of the purchase.
-Pledges larger than $10,000 can be made in installments for up to three years.
+Pledges of all sizes are welcome.

 In the event the purchase of the Pilot Hill property does not occur, pledges will be withdrawn.